Illarion-eV/Illarion-Dev/README.md

 You want to use the development client, so you need to adjust the update channel under "Options" accordingly.

-After launching the client, hit "Options" and select the server category.
+After launching the client, select the **local** server.

-Server address: localhost
-Server port: 13000
-Account login: disabled

-Save and go back to the login screen.
-Select the user-defined server.
 Now you can login with the default character:
-Name: Testserver One
+* Name: Testserver One
-Password: test
+* Password: test

+The character "Testserver Two" is also provided, if you need to test with multiple characters.
-Of course you can add new characters to the database.
+Of course you can also add new characters to the database.

 ## 8. Using the local web server